Before fixing the issue, it helps to understand the cause. Common reasons for a clogged drain in tub include:

 Tips to Prevent Future Clogged Bathtub Drains

-- Avoid pouring oils, salts, or heavy scrubs down the tub
+- Avoid pouring oils or heavy scrubs into the tub

-- Flush your tub weekly with boiling water or boiling hot water
+- Flush the drain weekly with boiling water

-- Clean drains monthly with baking soda and vinegar
+- Clean monthly with baking soda and vinegar

 - Schedule a professional inspection before winter or spring thaw